-A series of official promotional cards, called textless spells, are allowed in sanctioned tournaments.
-However, the card must otherwise be legal to play in that tournament's format.
-These cards should be interpreted using the current Oracle wording.
+A series of official promotional cards called textless spells, are allowed in DCI-sanctioned Magic tournaments.
+However, the card(s) must otherwise be legal to play in that tournament's format.
+These cards should be interpreted using their current $Oracle^{TM}$ wordings.